You know, the more I see of these stupid car chases on cable TV, the more I'm convinced that we got some real morons that live in this country.

 Well, I appreciate that.

-Because years ago I was one of those people before I listened to you.
+And my comment today is, I understand how people can hate you because years ago I was one of those people before I listened to you.

-And then when I listened to you, it's like maybe that's because that's all I ever heard, or all I was ever taught.
+And then when I listened to you, it's like, maybe that's because that's all I ever heard or all I was ever taught.

-Um my parents, I I uh try to talk to my parents and that's all they know is what they see on CNN and it drives me crazy that they listen to to CNN and just it's like you can't believe everything that you're seeing on there.
+My parents, I try to talk to my parents, and that's all they know is what they see on CNN.

-But you you've truly changed my my way of life or my thinking, and I agree with so much almost everything on what you say, let's put it that way.
+They're so closed-minded that you've truly changed my way of life or my thinking, and I agree with so much almost everything in what you say.

-Well, you're you're you're uh more than welcome.
+Well, you're more than welcome.

-Thank thanks very much.
+Thanks very much.

 I have a question.